sudofx/wake-scaffold/memory/core_memories/index.md

 Possible integration points include:

-- inside `wake.py validate`,
+- inside `wake.py validate`;
-- immediately before `wake.py validate`,
+- immediately before `wake.py validate`;
-- inside the workflow as a separate pre-flight step,
+- inside the workflow as a separate pre-flight step;
 - or retaining `startup.py` as a development diagnostic if its guarantees are already sufficiently covered elsewhere.